pkmn/engine/src/lib/gen1/README.md

 - **Hyper Beam**: due to improperly implemented selection mechanics, the [Hyper Beam automatic-selection glitch](https://glitchcity.wiki/Hyper_Beam_automatic_selection_glitch) does not exist on Pokémon Showdown.
+- **Roar** / **Whirlwind**: these moves can miss on Pokémon Showdown (and advance the RNG when checking) which is incorrect (these moves should always fail, but do not check accuracy or advance the RNG).

 Finally, in Generation I, checking whether a move has **hit should come *after* determining damage**, not before.
 Pokémon Showdown's altered ordering here (which is more in line with how